City of Albany Neighborhoods

 Delaware Avenue: Formerly known as the Delaware Turnpike because of its location over a Native American Trail; Delaware Avenue shelters attractions such as Lincoln Park, Spectrum 8 movie theatre and the New World Bistro Bar, an 80 seat gastro pub located in the heart of the Delaware Avenue neighborhood.

 Mansion Historic District

 Mansion Historic District: The Mansion Historic District is comprised of over 400 buildings most of which are rowhouses and townhouses.
 This neighborhood was the first home of many immigrants such as the Italian Americans.
-Popular entertainment destinations such as the Times Union Center and the Egg Performing Arts Center are located in the Mansion Neighborhood.
+Popular entertainment destinations such as the MVP Arena and the Egg Performing Arts Center are located in the Mansion Neighborhood.

 University Heights: The University Heights neighborhood of Albany includes the campuses of many educational institutions such as Albany Medical College, Albany Law School, Albany College of Pharmacy and Health Services and Sage College of Albany.
 College students give life to and set the tone for this thriving Albany, NY neighborhood.

 Center Square: The Historic Center Square neighborhood encompasses some of the most amazing architecture in Albany.
 This neighborhood combines a youthful feeling with historic elegance.
 Lark Street which is recognized as one of the most lively blocks in the city, the home of countless bars, tattoo shops and ice cream parlors, resides in Center Square.